 From the time I was a teenager, I knew that I wanted to follow a career path that would allow me to work with people as they improved their lives.
 Over the years, I gained experience in a variety of fields.
 I worked in business and non-profit development, including at the Boston YWCA and Harvard Medical School, and in higher education as a career counselor and student advisor.

-In my spare time, I volunteered for different organizations, including at a children’s hospital, in a cardiac intensive care unit, at a hospice agency, as an English as a Second Language tutor, and for greyhound rescue organizations.
+In my spare time, I volunteered for different organizations, including at a children’s hospital, in a cardiac intensive care unit, at a hospice agency, as an English as a Second Language tutor, and for animal rescue organizations.

 All of this was rewarding, but still, I realized that something important was missing from my life.
 Finally, during my mid-thirties, I decided to pursue my true calling by beginning my journey towards becoming a therapist, so I began working on my master’s degree in Counseling Psychology.